 “Dave?
 Do you remember me?
 Simmons Burke?”

-His head slowly turned my way.
-He hesitated.
-Then he gathered himself up and hurried over to the other side of the room.
+His head slowly turned my way as he considered my words.
+He hesitated for a moment, thinking.
+Then he gathered himself up and hurried away to the other side of the room.

 I took a few breaths.
 I went over and asked the librarian about him.
 She nodded.
-“Schizophrenia,” she said.
+“My guess is schizophrenia,” she said.
 “He’s been coming here for years.
 Poor guy.”

-Apparently, back in the almost London days, Dave’s genes had tripped a time bomb in him.
-The Dave I knew was long gone.
-The illness, I understood, could hit perfectly healthy people as young as in their teens and twenties.
+Apparently, back in the almost-London days, Dave’s genes had tripped a time bomb in him.
+That Dave, the one I knew, was long gone.
+The illness, I knew, could hit perfectly healthy people in their teens and twenties.

-Sitting there in the library, I imagined the old — or rather, young — Dave standing beside me, drawing a deep breath just like the captain and saying those same words to me.
+Sitting there in the library, I imagined the old — or rather, the young — Dave standing beside me, drawing a deep breath just like the captain, saying those same words.